Updated: Dec 8, 2020

 When the rice has absorbed most of the liquid, add 1/2 cup of the warm vegetable stock.
 Stir continuously.
 Repeat until all the stock has been utilized.
 The rice will absorb the liquid and expand.
 Taste frequently for salt and pepper.
 Adjust as needed.
 Taste for consistency.
 It should be creamy and al dente.
 This whole process of stirring and adding more liquid should be at least 30 minutes long.

-Once ready, transfer risotto to a serving plate and top with fresh parsley and a dash of olive oil.
+Once ready, transfer risotto to a serving plate and top with fresh parsley and a dash of olive oil or truffle oil.

 Printable PDF Recipe below: